DataS-DHSC/dhsc_rap_workshop/bookdown-example/_book/index.md

 # RAP Workshop

-This document contains the examples and exercises for the DHSC Data Science RAP Workshop in R. This take you through:
+This document contains the examples and exercises for the DHSC Data Science RAP Workshop in R. This will take you through:

 - Reading in data
 - Manipulating data